jjn7702/SECJ2154-OOP/Submission/Readme.md

 ## Project 📚

 In this course, each student is required to complete one group [project](#project).
 Each group is tasked with selecting a system from a list of topics/ case studies.
-Following that, you will be expected to apply object roriented (OO) concepts to your chosen topics.
+Following that, you will be expected to apply object oriented (OO) concepts to your chosen topics.

 - Each student (group member) must create at least one module (or one of the main functions of your proposed system), with that module/function containing at least TWO classes.
 This means that if you have four members, your group project must have at least eight classes.
 - It must implement the following concepts: